vt-cee-ml-group/reading_group/README.md

 #### Downloading Python with TensorFlow
-- [Video Instructions](https://www.youtube.com/watch?v=ujTCoH21GlA&list=PLzMcBGfZo4-mP7qA9cagf68V06sko5otr&index=2&t=0s) This video shows how to install everything below.
+- [Video Instructions:](https://www.youtube.com/watch?v=ujTCoH21GlA&list=PLzMcBGfZo4-mP7qA9cagf68V06sko5otr&index=2&t=0s) This video shows how to install everything below.
-- [Anaconda (Python)](https://www.anaconda.com/distribution/) **FREE** This package includes python and many other useful libraries.
+- [Anaconda (Python)](https://www.anaconda.com/distribution/) **FREE**: This package includes python and many other useful libraries.
 - IDES: Take a look at all of these options.
 Pick one.
 	- [PyCharm](https://www.jetbrains.com/pycharm/) **FREE**
 	- [Atom](https://atom.io/) **FREE**
 	- Python IDLE: This is included with the Anaconda download.
 NOT recommended.
 	- [Spyder](https://www.spyder-ide.org/) **FREE**

 **NOTES** TensorFlow 2 is now supported on Python 3.7.
 When creating the virtual environment.
 So instead you will write:

-'conda create -n tensor python=3.7'
+'conda create -n tensor python=3.7`

 #### Useful Resources for Newbies